shmahon/npm-importer/README.md

 All of these switches and flags are optional, but may be useful in either debugging a problem or fine tuning your use of this script for maximum efficiency.
  * `-h|--help` :: print the _help_ or _usage_ message and exit.
  * `-d|--debug` :: collects all the output from debug level messages and bash / terminal commands and presents them as terminal output.
 By default, the script redirects all this output to `/dev/null`.
+ * `-c|--cwd` :: much like the `--debug` switch, this switch controls the output from directory-based shell commands like `popd`, `pushd`, `pwd`, etc.  Using this flag will cause all output from those commands to be echoed to `stdout`.
+This flag is largely just for development debug and is not needed for any normal operation.
+ * `--dev` :: A switch that allows you to also download, scan and publish all development dependency packages like you would with `npm install`.
+By default, this script acts like `npm install --only=production -g`.
+This switch effectively causes a `npm install --development` to be done in the main package; pulling in all its development dependencies and, consequently, their dependencies.
+On the `toa-ui-importer` script, this switch is largely a pass through to the `npm-imporer` script.
  * `--nocred` :: stands for 'no credentials'.
 When you first go to `npm publish` a module, your registry credentials may not be in your `.npmrc`.
 As such, this script _assumes_ you need to login initially and prompts you to supply user name, password, and an email address.
 If you know your credentials are already valid and don't want to type them in, use `--nocred` and the script will skip the authentication stage.
 If you are wrong and have not previously authenticated, the publish step of the script will fail and you'll have to try again.  **Note**: if you are trying to import a lot of dependencies, like the TOA UI has, you will absolutely want to use this switch or you will be prompted to authenticate with the local registry for **each** dependency; very annoying!
 To authenticate once, just type `config-npmrc 'safe' && npm adduser`.
 It will prompt you for your credentials.
 Then use this `--nocred` switch which will, in turn, be passed to the `npm-importer` script.

 ## Troubleshooting
+Don't forget about the `--debug` flag on both the `npm-importer` and `toa-ui-importer` scripts.
+The flag will show you the output that tne various `npm` commands are producing as well as track all the directory traversal that the script is doing; which is very important to the way NPM works.

 #### 'No compatible version found : \<package\>@\<version\>' when trying to install from local registry.
 There are two possible reasons you are seeing this error message.
 1. If you haven't used `npm-importer` to import the package then, no surprise, its not there and you should use `npm-importer` to import it (That's why I spent all the time writing and documenting it).